Crimrose/lab/README.md

 ## Description

-a lab environment using Ansible to automate the setup and configuration of a LAMP stack (Linux, Apache, MySQL, PHP).
+A lab environment using Ansible to automate the setup and configuration of a LAMP stack (Linux, Apache, MySQL, PHP).
 This setup ensures that the environment is consistent and reproducible across different stages such as development, staging, and production.

 ## Stack